ubports/click/doc/hooks.rst

    Click package to avoid code duplication between system and Click package handling, although we must do so asynchronously and any errors must not block the installation of Click packages.
-If "Trigger: yes" is set in a ``*.hook`` file, then click-install will activate an asynchronous D-Bus service at the end of installation, passing the names of all the changed paths resulting from Pattern key expansions; this will activate any file triggers matching those paths, and process all the packages that enter the triggers-pending state as a result.
+If "Trigger: yes" is set in a ``*.hook`` file, then "click-package install" will activate an asynchronous D-Bus service at the end of installation, passing the names of all the changed paths resulting from Pattern key expansions; this will activate any file triggers matching those paths, and process all the packages that enter the triggers-pending state as a result.

  * The terms "install", "upgrade", and "removal" are taken to refer to the status of the hook rather than of the package.
 That is, when upgrading